surfacesyntacticud/tools/grewpy/README.md

 ## stat_pos_features.py

-This script produces a table showing for each UPOS and for each feature name, the ratio of token with this UPOS who have the given feature name.
+This script produces a table showing for each UPOS and for each feature name, the ratio of tokens with this UPOS who have the given feature name.

 With `$GSD` set on a folder containing **UD_French-GSD** data, this [table](stat_pos_features/SUD_French-GSD.md) is produced by the command: